Nida: The Long Way to Get to this Quiet Coastal Village

-Imagine a place, right in the middle of Europe, where the sands of time have buried fishing villages under great dunes.
+Imagine a place like Nida, right in the middle of Europe, where the sands of time have buried fishing villages under great dunes.
 Sahara-like landscapes a stone’s throw from the border with a Russian oblast, on the coast of the Baltic sea.
 Wooden villas once inhabited by literary writers like Jean Paul Satre and Thomas Mann, carved with traditional pagan symbols.

 Oh, and no castles or cathedrals.
 You’ve just pictured Neringa, the Curonian Spit National Park in Lithuania.